-IoT And The Connected Home
+IoT and the Connected Home

 It is clear that the Internet of Things (IoT) phenomenon has already become very real on the home and consumer market front.

 I was recently in the market for a new home security system and ended up actually buying a complete home automation system.
-The system connects my door locks, thermostat, lights and

-has the video surveillance cameras around my house.
+The system connects my door locks, thermostat, lights and the video surveillance cameras around my house.
 Smoke detectors are also enabled so that if they go off, the fire department is notified unless I follow the voice prompt to inform authorities it is a false alarm and everything is under control.

-Also, if someone does manage to get in my home while the system is on, they will need to not only know my access code but also a verbal password to ensure it is the home owner.
+Also, if someone does manage to get in my home while the system is on, they will need to not only know my access code, but also a verbal password to ensure it is the homeowner.
 If that is not given or spoken, the authorities will be dispatched.
-Not only is it voice-enabled, I can control everything including arming and disarming my home from my mobile device.
+Not only is it voice-enabled, but I can control everything including arming and disarming my home from my mobile device.

-IoT For Connected Homes
+IoT for Connected Homes

 Within the home, this means every appliance in the house can be connected.
 It also means that every connected thing can be “smart,” and its intelligence is relative to everything else it is connected to.
 Each item is network-enabled, with its own IP address.
 In fact, my home automation system uses WiFi to communicate.
 It sends me notifications so I can see the status of things, and also enables me to send commands to the system.

 The cloud-based system comes with a wall-mounted control console, but with all the similar controls on my mobile device, I end up using that more.
 The most interesting thing is that I don’t even use my house keys anymore.
 I lock and unlock my door with my mobile device.
 While I’m away from home I can view feeds from all the surveillance cameras on my smartphone or tablet.

-IoT And Big Data Analytics
+IoT and Big Data Analytics

 Being a cloud-based system, intelligence in each device is enabled to the point where based on whether I am home or away, the heating and cooling system will adjust itself to manage the temperature.
 Potentially, if I had a connected vehicle, based on geolocation, the system could adjust the temperature based on my proximity to the house.
-For all this to really work the system has to be able to analyze the massive amounts of data from sensors in connected intelligent devices.
+For all this to really work, the system has to be able to analyze the massive amounts of data from sensors in connected intelligent devices.

 A lot of data will be generated from sensors and from geolocation information that will require a lot of processing power to handle.
 We are seeing some early providers such as Cloudera, based on open source Hadoop, partner with some home automation and security vendors to provide a platform for dealing with data from devices with embedded sensors.

-The ease of use with which I can control it also gets high mark.
-Also the setup was fairly quick.
+The ease of use with which I can control it also gets a high mark.
+Also, the set-up was fairly quick.
 The serviceman was able to use wiring from my previous security system to get it set up.

-The Market For IoT In The Home
+The Market for IoT in the Home

-Apple already has its HomeKit developer platform and Google shows they are in this market now with their purchase of Nest Labs, a smart home appliances provider for $3.2B.
-Microsoft, Cisco, Intel and Samsung are all making moves in this space as well.
+Apple already has its HomeKit developer platform and Google shows they are in this market now with their purchase of Nest Labs—a smart home appliances provider—for $3.2 billion.
+Microsoft, Cisco, Intel, and Samsung are all making moves in this space as well.

-What the consumer market will do for these vendors is give them influence in IoT which in turn they will leverage across multiple industries.
+What the consumer market will do for these vendors is give them influence in IoT, which in turn, they will leverage across multiple industries.
 The home automation market is prime to help generate that kind of influence.